Weekly Inspiration #10

 This week has been another enigma.
 It was both frustrating and interesting, depressing and exciting.
 I feel like a person of contradictions, which I’m pretty sure is true.

-Anyhow, before I start writing more about the crazy emotions I have, let’s dive into this week’s episode of “The Word of Catherine Chen”.
+Anyhow, before I start writing more about the crazy emotions I have, let’s dive into this week’s episode of “The World of Catherine Chen”.

 NaNoWriMo – National Novel Writing Month